IbrahimHussainAli/Tranquil/readme.md

 ## Brief points about the assignment
 - The website I have chosen to create is a contemporary culture magazine showing art, fashion etc. I tried to give it a minimal aesthetic feel because that's the type of art and photos I'd want on there.
 - The 4 webpages which are the Assignment are: index.html, art.html, journey-into-midnight.html and artSearch.html.
 The rest (fashion.html, travel.html, about.html) have been put there to show smooth navigation, but they do not have real content.
-- Two posts work; Journey into midnight and The Met Search which bring you to a article page and the API.
+- The two posts that work are: Journey into midnight and The Met Search which bring you to a article page and the API.
 - I had not understood what branches were until I had finished the website so no branches were made.
 - My main bugs were caused by javascript errors which were resolved by trial and error and guidance from online tutorials.